 The Bachelor of Arts degree in Early Childhood Education and Leadership is designed to prepare graduates for positions of responsibility and leadership in Head Start programs, child care centers, private preschools, and family child care.
 The degree program combines knowledge of child development and learning; family and community relationships; observation, documentation, and assessment; concepts and tools of inquiry in the content areas; curriculum development; effective teaching strategies; guidance; professionalism; and leadership, including basic knowledge of program planning and evaluation, and human and financial resources.
-Does not result in certification.
+This program does not result in certification.

-REOUIREMENTS FOR: B.A.
-MAJOR - 84-85 HOURS, 2.75 GPA
+B.S.E.
+MAJOR - 78 HOURS, 2.75 CUMULATIVE GPA, 2.5 CORE GPA